simoncblyth/env/graphics/collada/collada_viewer.rst

 -------------

 No go with 10.5.
-Using an app from an untrusted source is not wise
+Using an old version of the app from an untrusted source is not wise

 * http://www.oldapps.com/mac/sketchup.php?system=mac_os_x_10.5_leopard_powerpc

 ColladaViewer2
 ----------------